 Trustee since 2002

 Jim earned his BS and MBA degrees in Economics and Finance from Cornell University.
 His professional experience includes working at Cornell, Brandeis, and Clark Universities in several administrative roles.
-He served Clark for several years as Executive Vice President, Treasurer, and Chief Financial Officer, and currently serves as Chief Investment Officer, responsible for the oversight of Clark’s $440 million Endowment portfolio.
+He served Clark for several years as Executive Vice President, Treasurer, and Chief Financial Officer, and retired in 2020 as Chief Investment Officer, responsible for the oversight of Clark’s $440 million Endowment portfolio.
 He is very interested in university and other not for profit governance and finance, and has served on the Boards and Investment Committees of the United Way, the Greater Worcester Community Foundation, the Worcester Art Museum, and the Worcester Business Development Corporation.

 Trustee since 2006